 Tasha Bates has a master's degree in Marriage and Family Therapy from Brigham Young University.
 She is a licensed Marriage and Family Therapist and approved supervisor in the state of Utah.
 She believes strongly in fostering a sense of empowerment of individuals and greater partnership within couples to work through problems.
 Relationally, she aims to increase a better sense of trust and care among partners.
 She views therapy as a space to work in collaboration with clients to find new solutions and to understand concerns.
 She has been a specialist guest lecturer at Utah Valley University and Argosy University on the topic of sex therapy.
 At BYU she led a group that focused on LDS spirituality and sexuality and how the two are integrated.
 She enjoys working with anxiety and trauma surrounding sexual experiences as well as sexual addictions.
 She has also worked with issues surrounding health and eating, body image, and self-esteem, particularly among women.
 Tasha is available to meet with clients at both the Provo and Sandy office locations.

 My name is Jared Hawkins.
 I am an Associate Marriage and Family Therapist in Utah.
-I have a master’s degree in Marriage and Family Therapy from Brigham Young University, and I am working on my dissertation for my Ph.D. from Texas Tech University.
+I have a master’s degree in Marriage and Family Therapy from Brigham Young University and a Ph.D. in Couple, Marriage, and Family Therapy from Texas Tech University.
 I have published several research articles related to marriage and family therapy interventions and presented my research at national conferences.
 I have also taught classes as an adjunct instructor for Texas Tech University and Alliant International University.
-I have been practicing therapy for the past four years and have experience treating trauma, anxiety, depression, communication issues, unwanted pornography use, sexual desire differences, and sexual dysfunctions.
-With couples, I practice emotionally focused therapy, helping them increase relationship trust, emotional safety, and effective communication.
-For clients trying to reduce pornography use, I provide practical strategies and help them find alternative ways to meet their core emotional needs.
-I am open-minded and compassionate, so I take a nonjudgmental, affirming stance with my clients and work to understand where they are coming from.
-I take a holistic approach by incorporating important factors of sexuality and mental health into treatment, such as physical health habits, relationships, and mindfulness.
-I offer therapy in English and Spanish.
+I have been practicing therapy for six years and have experience treating trauma, anxiety, depression, communication issues, unwanted pornography use, sexual desire differences, and sexual dysfunctions.
+I practice emotionally focused therapy, helping couples increase relationship trust, emotional safety, and effective communication.
+I am open-minded and compassionate, so I take a nonjudgmental, affirming stance with my clients.